 MUST-SEE LANDMARKS AND MUSEUMS

 Mexico City has over 130 museums so the choices for what to see on your trip to Mexico City are unlimited.
-But we know that you don’t want to spend your entire trip hopping from a museum to a museum, so here are our top favorite “must see” attractions in Mexico City.
-And in case you were wondering, yes, these places are all very Instagrammable and Snapchat worthy.
+But we know that you don’t want to spend your entire trip hopping from museum to museum, so here are our top favorite “must-see” attractions in Mexico City.
+And in case you were wondering, yes, these places are all very Instagrammable and Snapchat-worthy.

 Teotihuacan Pyramids (Piramides de Teotihuacan)

 The Teotihuacan Pyramids, located an hour’s drive away from Mexico City’s downtown, are part of an ancient city established in 100 BC that stood strong for centuries as the hot spot for trade, industry, religious activities, and daily life.
 The Teotihuacan city is long gone, but now the pyramids are being recovered and reconstructed which has turned the pyramids and the ancient city into a highly visited attraction by local and international tourists.

 A trip to Mexico City would not be complete without spending a day exploring the Teotihuacan Pyramids, which boast wonders like the Pyramid of the Sun, the thirst largest pyramid in the world.
 Read more about visiting Teotihuacan Pyramids here.